 Class Fee: $25 per class

-The Sound of Om will be held in the upper-level theatre
+The Sound of Om will be held in the upper-level theatre.
+Any change to room location will be communicated.

 Maximum 12 participants;